Cubs Go Big in Middle Innings, Top Lansing 9-2

 South Bend Cubs News Release

-South Bend, IN - The South Bend Cubs (15-12) again outclassed the Lansing Lugnuts (11-19) on Thursday night at Four Winds Field, winning by a 9-2.
-Playing through a 90-minute rain delay count, the Cubs blew the game open in the middle innings, taking a 3-0 series lead into the weekend.
+The South Bend Cubs (15-12) again outclassed the Lansing Lugnuts (11-19) on Thursday night at Four Winds Field, winning by a 9-2 count.
+Playing through a 90-minute rain delay, the Cubs blew the game open in the middle innings, taking a 3-0 series lead into the weekend.

 The game started in sunshine, with right-hander Eli Jerzembeck making his South Bend debut as the starting pitcher.
 His going wasn't easy, as he put two runners on with one out in the first inning and loaded the bases with two outs in the second.
 However, Jerzembeck escaped both situations, completing three scoreless innings before the rain delay arrived.